DLGs or discuss launch gliders, gained a lot of popularity lately, for the size and performance they offer.

 The plans are located in the respective RCGroups thread where you’ll find the build logs and many more.

-This glider is looking astonishing, so do it flies.
+This glider is looking astonishing, and so do it flies.

 Give it a try and you won’t be disappointed with the performance.